Tycoon (TV series)

 Tycoon is a British reality television show, based on the existing Peter Jones/Simon Cowell production American Inventor, which began on 19 June 2007 at 9.00pm.
-It was fronted by Peter Jones, who searched for entrepreneurs with ideas that he helped turn into profit-making companies.
-The winner is chosen by the public.
+It was fronted by Peter Jones, who searched for entrepreneurs with ideas that he helped turn into profit-making companies, in which the winner is chosen by the public.
 The entrepreneurs compete for support from Jones and the other companies' profits.
 The series also included a viewers' competition in which 25% of the winning company's shares were divided between 2,000 viewers.

 After two weeks Tycoon was pulled from its slot at 9pm on Tuesday night due to disappointing ratings.
 After missing a week, the series returned on Monday 9 July at 10pm, cut from one hour to 30 minutes and reduced from six episodes to five.

 The final of Tycoon took place on Monday 23 July on ITV, with Kate Thornton as host.
 Iain Morgan was announced the winner of the series.